Woman: Education

 Research shows that while women are studying at prestigious universities at the same rate as men they are not being given the same chance to join the faculty.
-Sociologist Harriet Zuckerman has observed that the more prestigious an institute is, the more difficult and time-consuming it will be for women to obtain a faculty position there.
+Sociologist Harriet Zuckerman has observed that the more prestigious an institute is, the more difficult and time-consuming it is for women to obtain a faculty position there.
 In 1989, Harvard University tenured its first woman in chemistry, Cynthia Friend, and in 1992 its first woman in physics, Melissa Franklin.
-She also observed that women were more likely to hold their first professional positions as instructors and lecturers while men are more likely to work first in tenure positions.
+Zuckerman also observed that women were more likely to hold their first professional positions as instructors and lecturers while men are more likely to work first in tenure positions.
 According to Smith and Tang, as of 1989, 65% of men and only 40% of women held tenured positions and only 29% of all scientists and engineers employed as assistant professors in four-year colleges and universities were women.
 Women show a drop in self-esteem in the first year of college.
 In the Soviet Union, 40% of chemistry PhDs went to women in the 1960s.

 In 1992, women earned 9% of the PhDs awarded in engineering, but only one percent of those women became professors.
 In 1995, 11% of professors in science and engineering were women.
 In relation, only 311 deans of engineering schools were women, which is less than 1% of the total.
-Even in psychology, a degree in which women earn the majority of PhDs, they hold a significant amount of fewer tenured positions, roughly 19% in 1994.
+Even in psychology, a degree in which women earn the majority of PhDs, they hold significantly fewer tenured positions, roughly 19% in 1994.